Terrarium on Hostinger

 - Add your SSH key during onboarding, or later in

-VPS -> Manage -> Settings -> SSH keys. - SSH into the VPS.
+VPS -> Manage -> Settings -> SSH keys. - SSH into the VPS as

-CLI note
+CLI Note

 Hostinger does publish an official CLI, hapi, and an official API.
 Their current support docs cover: